-- 8.1 Data will be collected on the use of this policy as follows: - Numbers of cases at each Level of the policy - Numbers of interruption/suspensions of study - Final outcomes e.g. Return to Study, Withdrawal

-8.2 All of the above will be monitored by College and Department, and by gender, ethnicity, disability, age, religion/belief and sexual orientation where possible, to ensure fair and consistent application of the policy.
+- 8.1 Data will be collected on the use of this policy as follows: - Numbers of cases at each Level of the policy - Numbers of interruption/suspensions of study - · Final outcomes e.g. Return to Study, Withdrawal - 8.2 All of the above will be monitored by the College, including consideration of the data by gender, ethnicity, disability, age, religion/belief and sexual orientation where possible, to ensure fair and consistent application of the policy.
 Student Support Services will collect these data and will raise any issues which arise directly with the College or with Departments, as appropriate.